 • Readers summarize to explain what a book is about.
 Summarizing is retelling the most important parts of a story or information in a book.
 You can invite your child to summarize or explain the important parts of a book by drawing a picture that shows who is in the story and where the story happened and explaining it to you.

 • Readers also summarize to think about what they want to remember.
 Summarizing helps them learn new information from the books they read.
-Recording what they learn from books helps your child connect reading to learning.
-You can invite your child to record what they learned after you read aloud.
+Keeping track of what they learn from books helps your child connect reading to learning.
+After you read aloud you can invite your child to show what they learned by drawing pictures and labeling with words.